mnapoli/fig-standards/proposed/http-client/http-client.md

 ## Goal

 The goal of this PSR is to allow developers to create libraries decoupled from HTTP Client implementations.
-This would make libraries more stable since the reduced number of dependencies and the likelihood to get in version conflicts is reduced.
+This would make libraries more stable since the number of dependencies and the likelihood to get in version conflicts is reduced.

 The second goal is that all HTTP clients should follow the [Liskov substitutions principle][Liskov].